saleor/saleor-checkout/README.md

 #### Apps

-- [`apps/checkout`](apps/checkout/README.md): an SPA React 18 checkout app, ready to be extended/modified
+- [`apps/saleor-app-checkout`](apps/saleor-app-checkout/README.md): a Next.js Saleor app with dashboard for managing settings and theme, backend for Checkout, and the Checkout Storefront – ready to be extended/modified
-- [`apps/saleor-app-checkout`](apps/saleor-app-checkout/README.md): an Next.js Saleor app with dashboard for managing settings and theme, backend for checkout SPA, ready to be extended/modified
+- [`apps/checkout`](apps/checkout/README.md): an SPA React 18 checkout app, currently deprecated (kept for backward compatibility)

 #### Packages